marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution00.md

 The EH will get created first, then the ACI.
 The ACI will be started with a container from the Docker Hub "cameronkahrsdocker/fabricwthdatapumpv2" which will automatically stream event to the the EH created in the first step.

 ---

+Here is a video link of how to go through the setup, step by step: [MAA Fabric Realtime Analytics](https://www.youtube.com/watch?v=wGox1lf0ve0)

 Steps:

 1. Login to the Azure portal and open the CLI (Command Line Interface)
 2. Upload the "fabricwth_armtemplate.json" and the "fabricwth_parameters.json" to the storage connected to the CLI.
+(Only one file can be uploaded at a time)
 3. Navigate to those files in the command line.
 4. Change the  `fabricwth_parameters.json` parameters file to add a prefix to the EventHubsNamespace and the AzureContainerInstance name.
 They must be globally unique so make sure you don't have the same as another person.
 PREFIX MUST BE LOWERCASE!
 REMOVE THE '<>' SYMBOLS!
 4. Run